 Good mental health is essential to the overall health of both men and women, but women experience some mental health conditions (including depression, anxiety and post-traumatic stress) at higher rates than men.

-In fact, 1 in 5 women in Australia will experience depression and 1 in 3 women will experience anxiety during their lifetime.
+In fact, around 1 in 6 women in Australia will experience depression and 1 in 3 women will experience anxiety during their lifetime.

 Depression and anxiety conditions can happen at any time, but we know women are more likely to experience these conditions during pregnancy and the year following the birth of a baby.